-Mesh shirts or bare midriff tops, spaghetti strap tops/dresses, tank tops with and without low cut sides and cutoff jeans without a hem are prohibited.
+Mesh shirts or bare midriff tops, spaghetti strap tops/dresses, tank tops with and without low cut sides, cutoff jeans without a hem are prohibited.

-Racer back tops, tops revealing the midriff, and low-cut tops that are revealing are not permitted.
+Racer back tops, and tops revealing the midriff are not permitted.
+Low-cut tops that are revealing are not permitted.